 , releasing two albums with the group during the early 2000s before revisiting his solo career.
 This time, he opted for a country approach, and the twangy Learn to Live

 found an appropriate home among country music fans, who sent both the album and its flagship single, "Don't Think I Don't Think About It," to the top of the Billboard country charts.
-Two more singles also peaked at number one, pushing the album to platinum status within a year of its release.
+"It Won't Be Like This for Long" and "Alright" also peaked at number one, pushing the album to platinum status within a year of its release.
 Rucker

-smartly stayed in the country mold for his follow-up album, Charleston, SC 1966, which appeared in fall 2010.
-His third solo album in a country vein, True Believers, followed in early 2013.
+smartly stayed in the country mold for his follow-up album, Charleston, SC 1966, which appeared in fall 2010; it also spawned two number one singles in "Come Back Song" and "This."
+His third solo album in a country vein, True Believers, followed in early 2013 and it generated a massive hit in the form of "Wagon Wheel," a number one country single that crossed over to 15 on the pop charts on its way to triple-platinum certification.
+As he prepped a fourth country album, Rucker